LECTURES ON BOARD

-Denise is originally from Basel, Switzerland; she worked at the hospital in Tahiti as a nurse specialized in diabetes education.
+Denise is originally from Basel, Switzerland; she worked at the hospital in Tahiti as a nurse specialized in Diabetes education.
 She is retired and remains Robert’s better half.
 He was a VAT 69, i.e. a Technical Aid Volunteer, and came to Tahiti in 1969 to teach philosophy at the Protestant College of Papeete and also at the Nursing School for many years.
 He was President of the Society of Oceanic Studies which is celebrating its 100th anniversary this year.
-Denise and Robert founded a small publishing company, Haere Po (www.haerepo.com) which has published since 1981 about a hundred books on our islands, all printed in Tahiti itself.
+Denise and Robert founded a small publishing company, Haere Po (www.haerepo.com) which has, since 1981, published about 100 books on our islands, all printed in Tahiti itself.

 GISLAIN HOUZET (engineer & geophysicist)

 He worked for many years in Polynesia where he often resides.
 Fascinated by the history of the great maritime discoveries in the Pacific Ocean, Ghislain has written many articles on this subject; notably, he is the author of the book “Des nouvelles de monsieur de la Perouse”.
 In France, he is Vice-President of the Association of Friends of French Polynesia and Honorary General Secretary of the Centre for Studies on Easter Island and Polynesia.
 Within this framework, he leads numerous conferences in the Universities of the Third Age.
-The subjects of the conferences will be: historical discovery of Polynesia and the Marquesas Islands, the mutiny of the Bounty, the shipwreck of the Matilda, the expedition LA PEROUSE, the expedition of Entrecastaux.
+The subjects of the conferences are: Historical Discovery of Polynesia and the Marquesas Islands, the mutiny of the Bounty, the shipwreck of the Matilda, the expedition LA PEROUSE, and the expedition of Entrecastaux.